Brand Dilution definition

 A line extension too far.

-Brand extensions are a grand strategy for growth.
+Brand extensions are a great strategy for growth.
 Beats started with headphones and do well with portable speakers.
 Tesla started with electric cars and now are making electric semi-trucks.
+MVMT started with watches and recently started offering sunglasses (New York Times).
 There is nothing wrong with those line extensions.

 But sometimes companies overextend themselves and run into brand dilution.
 This happens when the original brand promise is not applicable or not upheld by the new product.

 That example was intentionally absurd, but there are real-life examples that are almost as absurd (Business Insider).
 Arizona Ice Tea making nachos.
 Zippo lighters making a perfume.
 Smith and Weston making a jacket.
 All of these line extensions make customers ask: if they make this, what does the brand really mean?
-They make the brand meaningless.
+They make the brand meaningless and cause brand dilution.

 I was a Mini Cooper driver for years.
-When they started making the Mini Cooper Countryman, a light SUV more massive than a Toyota RAV4, it made me ask: what does the Mini brand mean when they build large cars?
+Then they started making the Mini Cooper Countryman, a light SUV more massive than a Toyota RAV4.
+The Countryman’s reveal made me ask: what does the Mini brand stand for it they build large cars?
 Porsche also faced similar questions when it extended their product line into SUVs with the Cayenne.
 Both cases caused brand dilution; the brands have less meaning.

 Brand dilution can be a cost we don’t realize we are paying.
 Incremental revenue from line extensions is immediate, but the cost of brand dilution happens over the long term.